Characterization of norm forms via their values at integer points: Introduction

 \section{Introduction}

-The main purpose of this paper is to give a characterization of the algebraic norm forms and other closely related to them forms in terms of their values at integer points.
-Forms of this kind appear in a natural way in both the algebraic number theory (cf.\cite[ch.2]{BoSha}) and the Diophantine approximation of numbers (cf.\cite[ch.7]{Schmidt}).
+The main purpose of this paper is to give a characterization of the norm forms and related quasi-norm forms (introduced in this paper) in terms of their values at integer points.
+Note that the norm forms represent a classical object of study in both algebraic number theory \cite[ch.2]{BoSha} and Diophantine approximation \cite[ch.7]{Schmidt}.
+From a contemporary viewpoint, the investigation of similar forms is a topic of the dynamics of group actions on homogeneous spaces.
+(See \cite{Margulis problems survey}, \cite{Oppenheim survey}, \cite{EL}, \cite{Toma3}.)